Tennis elbow

 The typical pain in the outer elbow is mostly only felt when the elbow is moved or touched.
 It may spread into the upper arm, forearm or the hand.
 Even the simplest movements can be painful, like unscrewing the cap of a bottle.
 If the symptoms are severe, just lifting up a cup of coffee can be a problem.

-It also becomes difficult to get a strong grip, and the arm is often less flexible than it was before.
+With tennis elbow, it also becomes difficult to get a strong grip, and the arm is often less flexible than it was before.
 These symptoms can also occur at night and make it hard to sleep.
 The pain sometimes goes away when the arm is resting.

 What causes tennis elbow?